illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-02-aspacebulkimport.md

 ## Using ArchivesSpace Bulk Import Tools

 The bulk import tool allows an archivist to use Excel to load all series, sub-series, and folder titles in ASpace at once.
 It allows access to spell check, and other methods of data clean up.
-The processing archivist prepares the bulk upload spreadsheet.
+The processing archivist prepares the [bulk upload spreadsheet](https://mycsun.box.com/s/tsu7fjrd0a2tfiklcs49lt4hdyd3dfnp) (internal link).
 Student Assistants may assist with data entry.

 ### Preparing the Bulk Upload Spreadsheet for Box Lists